jackransomlovell/azure-acquire/README.md

 wget https://raw.githubusercontent.com/microsoft/Azure-Kinect-Sensor-SDK/develop/scripts/99-k4a.rules
 sudo mv 99-k4a.rules /etc/udev/rules.d/
 ```
-Disconnect and reconnect Azure Kinect device for the changes to be effective.
+Disconnect and reconnect the Azure Kinect device for the changes to be effective.

-## Step 6: Check if the set up runs correctly
+## Step 6: Check if the setup runs correctly
 Open Terminal and run the following command:
 `k4aviewer`

 <!---add k4aviwer images--->

 ## Step 7: Configure the camera setting
-1. Select the device from the drop down list
+1. Select the device from the drop-down list
 2. Choose the device and note down the serial number.
-If you have multiple devices, place an object or wave you hand under the camera, click start to start test recording to figure out which serial number maps to which camera.
+If you have multiple devices, place an object or wave your hand under the camera, click start to start test recording to figure out which serial number maps to which camera.
 After that, click stop to stop.
 3. Select the device to configure and click Open device button to open the device.
 4. Check Enable Depth Camera stream and select NFOV (Near Field of View) Unbinned for Depth mode.
-5. [Recommended] Uncheck Enalbe color camera.
+5. [Recommended] Uncheck Enable color camera.
 6. Select 30 FPS for framerate.
 7. Click Save to save the settings.
-8. Click close device.
-You must close device before you exsit the program.
+8. Click Close device.
+You must close the device before you exit the program.

 ## Step 8: Install and configure `git`
 `git` is used to download the `azure_acquire` repository from GitHub.